markuskuehnle/bias-fairness-mvp/README.md

 ![key_decisions](imgs/key_decisions_banner.png)

+###  Ground Truth Considerations

+Establishing a reliable ground truth is essential for evaluating our AI-assisted candidate selection system and ensuring fairness in decision-making.
+We propose two potential metrics as the basis for a single ground truth variable that can objectively benchmark candidate quality.

+#### Option 1: Aggregated Star Rating (Skill Score)

+This metric aggregates individual star ratings for a candidate’s skills into a single, intuitive score.
+It provides a clear, easy-to-understand measure of technical proficiency based on predefined skill assessments.
+By using this aggregated star rating, we can objectively compare candidates’ abilities, independent of model predictions.

+#### Option 2: Aggregated Composite Score

+This approach combines technical skills and certification ratings into one comprehensive metric.
+The composite score reflects not only the candidate’s technical abilities but also the credibility provided by relevant certifications.
+This holistic measure offers a broader perspective on a candidate's overall qualifications and can serve as a robust ground truth for assessing both AI recommendations and user decision-making.

+Both options provide objective benchmarks; however, the choice between them depends on whether a more straightforward evaluation of skills (Option 1) or a comprehensive assessment that includes certifications (Option 2) is preferred for the research context.

+---

 ### Topics for Discussion

 1. **Frontend Display:**
    - Should the binary label (`GoodFit`) and its associated probability be displayed to the user in the frontend?
 [TBD]
    - Add: Total candidates invited display?
+  - Drop Social Skills rating because always 3?

 2. **Result**
    - Should the change back to the original xai feature be logged in the result?